-The size of the new approved developments will be a special challenge, with nine new developments approved for more than 4,000 new homes each.
+The size of the newly approved developments will be a special challenge, with nine new developments approved for more than 4,000 new homes each.
 Many of these new developments will move traffic onto two lane roads.
 Widening or extending a major road may cost upwards of tens of millions of dollars for each mile built.
 To widen the 4-mile stretch on S.C.
 Highway 41 in Mount Pleasant to meet the traffic congestion created by new development will cost $132 million.
 To complete the last 8 miles of Interstate 526 will cost $725 million.

 The mega cluster of four new developments in Berkeley County of 30,000 homes in Nexton, Carnes Crossroads, Cane Bay and on the Wildcat tract near Cane Bay will result in road construction costs of approximately $88 million to widen Interstate 26 and create a new interchange.
 In western Charleston and Dorchester Counties, two new developments with 6,000 homes – Summers Corners and Spring Grove – will be a mixed blessing.
 They will create about 10,600 temporary construction jobs, 6,659 industrial, office and retail jobs, and additional property tax revenues of more than $205 million.
 But they will also bring traffic pressures.

-Carolina Services Inc., (CSI) is Charleston’s premier commercial space planning and improvement company.
+When it’s time to build, renovate, or upfit a commercial space, trust Carolina Services Inc. We are Charleston’s premier commercial space planning and improvement company.
 Contact CSI to see how we can help design, manage and implement innovative and cost-effective solutions for your commercial space.